iframe-resizer/docs/src/content/docs/upgrade.md

 ### New <span class="option">getParentProperties()</span> method replaces <span class="option">getPageInfo()</span>

 The `getPageInfo()` method as been deprecated in favor of the new `getParentProperties()` method.
-Since it was first added to _iframe-resizer_ **getParentProperties** has been extended and extended and become a mishmash of properties from the parent page DOM.
+Since it was first added to _iframe-resizer_ **getPageInfo** has been extended and extended and become a mishmash of properties from the parent page DOM.

 The new **getParentProperties** method now groups values into three objects that contain information about the containing iframe tag, the parent document object, and the parent viewport.